node-schedule/node-schedule/README.md

 >__Announcement:__ Node Schedule is looking for add additional collaborators with commit access.
 If you are actively involved in open source, ping [Tejas Manohar](http://tejas.io) (via [email](mailto:me@tejas.io), [Twitter](https://twitter.com/tejasmanohar), etc.) to express interest.
 Those who already contribute to the project are preferred.

-node-schedule is a flexible cron-like and not-cron-like job scheduler for Node.js.
+Node Schedule is a flexible cron-like and not-cron-like job scheduler for Node.js.
 It allows you to schedule jobs (arbitrary functions) for execution at specific dates, with optional recurrence rules.
 It only uses a single timer at any given time (rather than reevaluating upcoming jobs every second/minute).

 ## Usage